-To practice this occupation, students will have to acquire the knowledge, skills, attitudes and perceptions needed to establish professional relationships with clients on the telephone and in person, sell hotel products and services, take reservations, perform accounting and night-audit tasks, intervene in safety and security matters, communicate in the second language, use specialized hotel-management software, perform reception-related operations in both a non-computerized and computerized hotel environment and enter the workforce quickly.
+Hotel Reception, a DVS program, helps students acquire the knowledge, skills, attitudes and perceptions required to establish professional relationships with clients in the hotel industry.
+The program focuses on relationships via the telephone and in person.
+Students learn how to sell hotel products and services, take reservations and perform accounting and night-audit tasks.
+They are taught to use specialized hotel-management software and to perform reception-related operations in both a non-computerized and computerized hotel environment.

 To be eligible for admission to this program, candidates must meet one of the following requirements: